Text by CLOT Magazine

-Seas and oceans, and the strange creatures that they sustain life in, have fascinated human beings for thousand of years but at the same time we have polluted these seas and oceans and caused mass extinctions of plant and animal species to such an extent that some experts argue that we have forced entering in a new man-made geological epoch.
+Seas and oceans, and the strange creatures that they sustain life in, have fascinated human beings for thousands of years, but at the same time, we have polluted these seas and oceans and caused mass extinctions of plant and animal species to such an extent that some experts argue that we have forced entering in a new man-made geological epoch.

 TBA21–Academy is a site of cultural production and transdisciplinary research focused on enabling a deeper understanding of our oceans.
 Founded by Thyssen-Bornemisza Art Contemporary in 2011, it is conceived as a moving platform on the oceans, bringing together artists, scientists, and other thinkers from across numerous fields to investigate the most pressing environmental issues of our time.